Mango-Entertainment/mango-entertainment/README.md

 <!-- BASIC REQUIREMENTS -->

-Git, Node.js, and NPM are required to run this project locally.
+Git, Node.js, and PNPM are required to run this project locally.
 You'll also have to have an account at Clerk.

 ### Clone the repo to your machine: